ever-co/ever-gauzy/README.md

 - Time Management/Tracking (WIP)
 - Multi-currency

-So, while the primary purpose of Gauzy Platform is to allow transparent and fair bonuses calculation, you can also use Gauzy software as the **Platform to run your outsourcing/freelance agency or studio business**.
+So, while the primary purpose of Gauzy Platform is to allow transparent and fair accounting, profits sharing and bonuses calculation, you can also use Gauzy software as the **Platform to run your outsourcing/freelance agency or studio business**.

 In addition, we encourage individual **Freelancers** to join our "Gauzy" revolution and use the platform to jump start your business!